acnimda/alexcrom/writeups/Badge Challenge 2.md

 (Monty Python song)
 ```

-Manually I tried with stegosuite:
+Manually we can try the whole list typing in stegosuite or write a bruteforce script to do so.
+For me this worked as followed:
 1. Always Look on the Bright Side of Life
 2. Hellowed by the name

-The second phrase is a hit:
+The second phrase is a :dart:.
 ```sh
 stegosuite -d -x  79586af7a20d63e149b0852dfa076139-challenge.png -k "Hallowed Be Thy Name"
 ```